Toro Semuliki Wildlife Reserve

 Toro Semuliki wildlife reserve is approximately 1 hour from Fort Portal town and it’s located about 300km/180mi from Kampala.
 It is approximately a 6 to 8 hours’ drive and the reserve is visited throughout the year.

-2 Days Lake Mburo safari
+2 Days Best of Lake Mburo Park Safari

-3 Days Murchison falls safari
+3 Days Murchison Falls Adventure Safari

 Contact Information